BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Basics.md

 ---

-# Buildings
+# BUILDINGS

 To manage our city, we will need to spawn, move, remove, rotate our buildings.

-## Placing, Moving, Removing, Rotating, On Contact
+## PLACING, MOVING, REMOVING, ROTATING, AND ON-CONTACT

 We will use physics [ray-casting](https://en.wikipedia.org/wiki/Ray_casting) for selecting and moving buildings.